DreamOfTheRedChamber/system-design-interviews/messageQueue.md

 		1. A little low performance in sync send/write due to the batch upgrade inside.
 * RocketMQ
 	- Pros
+		1. Integrate learnings from Kafka, RabbitMQ to its own design.
-		1. Active community and plenty Chinese documentation
+		2. Active community and plenty Chinese documentation
-		2. Low performance latency
+		3. Low performance latency
 	- Cons
 		1. Not so popular internationally.
+		2. New.
 Less compatibility with the surrounding community
-* RabbitMQ
-	- Pros
-		1. Lightweight
-		2. There is an exchange module between producer and queue which enables flexible routing.
-	- Cons
-		1. Written in Erlang, steep language learning curve.
-		2. Relative low performance, 10K to 100K processed msg / second.
-		3. Performance downgrade when large amounts of message accumulated and unprocessed.
-* ActiveMQ: Only choice 10 years ago
 * ZeroMQ: Multi-threading network library
 * Pulsar: Separation of storage and computation